-Frozen banana ice cream is like magic – frozen bananas are processed in your food processor and, two minutes later, turn into creamy, delicious ice cream!
+Frozen banana ice cream is like magic – you process the fruit slices in your food processor and, two minutes later, it turns into a creamy, delicious treat!

-I love this frozen banana ice cream.
-It’s amazing to me, how easy and simple this recipe is.
-All you need is frozen ripe bananas and a food processor.
+I love this recipe.
+It’s amazing to me, how easy and simple it is.
+All you need is ripe bananas and a food processor.
 Nothing else!
-And the banana ice cream is superb.
+And the result is superb.
 So creamy and delicious.

 Does it taste like a banana?

 Yes and no. It’s interesting that this is basically like eating a banana, yet the experience is so different.
 One of my kids can’t stand bananas.
 But she happily eats this dessert.

 It’s probably the combination of it looking like ice cream, and the different texture.
 And also the fact that when frozen, ripe bananas taste milder than when at room temperature.